sajjadGG/book-python/basics/type/float.rst

     #.
 Calculate International Standard Atmosphere pressure at sea level
     #.
 Calculate partial pressure of Oxygen at sea level
     #.
 At what altitude above sea level, pressure is equal to partial pressure of Oxygen
+    #.
+All results print in kPa and PSI rounding to two decimal places

 :Polish:
     #.
 Ciśnienie operacyjne skafandra kosmicznego EMU: 4.3 PSI